Static Variable in Java (with Examples)

 }

-// Declare an instance method display and print the output on the console.
+// Declare an instance method named display.

 void display()